edithturn/42-silicon-valley-netwhat/README.md

 This will allow you to understand how some things work that you already use in your everyday life.

-Before to Start, study study the section **"Basic Concepts"**, the topics described below.
+Before you Start, study the section **"Basic Concepts"**, the topics described below.
 When you're ready start with your training with the following program done in Python:

 ### Run the Quiz